AipMichael/W04CH04---aip-form/README.md

 --> asks for input.
 --> checks for email, and bday format when receives condition.

-## UserDetails
+## PersonalData

 --> renders info received (in form of FormItem)
---> asks for NAME, EMAIL, LASTNAME, BDAY.
+--> receives NAME, EMAIL, LASTNAME, BDAY from user.
---> receives an action an performs it (store data)
+--> receives an action an performs it (store data).

 ## AccessData